Skip advert

 Evo rating

-• Ride and handling balance not as well executed as its strongest rivals
+• Ride and handling not as well sorted as strongest rivals

 Advertisement - Article continues below

-Despite looking roughly the size of a Volkswagen Golf, the 5 is actually more akin to a midsize SUV at 4635mm in overall length, with 3000mm of that being in the wheelbase – that’s 88mm longer than a last-gen Range Rover.
-The result is lots of interior space, something Hyundai’s interior designers have only exaggerated with the almost open-plan layout of the seating, compact dash and clean lines.
+While it might look roughly the size of a Volkswagen Golf-sized hatchback, the Ioniq 5 is more akin to a midsize SUV at 4635mm in overall length, with 3000mm of that being in the wheelbase – that’s 88mm longer than a last-gen Range Rover for reference, and it feels it.
+The result is more interior space than you’d ever expect, though, something Hyundai’s interior designers have only exaggerated with the flat floor and almost open-plan layout of the seating.

 Advertisement - Article continues below